Hi. We’re Tim and Linda Ewert.

 Life is not separate from death, and in honoring this continuum, we have established a legal, private cemetery on our farm.
 Along with ourselves, members of our family and a few other members of our cemetery association wish to be buried here.
 It is a “green” cemetery, and we would hope it will be respected in perpetuity.

 Creating and nurturing Wildwood Farm has taught us much patience and has given us insight into the lost artistry of farming on a small scale.
 We would be happy to be able to share this way of life with other committed, hard working, joyful people.

 And perhaps, this is where you come in.

 We have a love and understanding of this farm and we would dearly love to see other people be able to carry on farming and producing healthy nutritious products for their families and their customers.
 Our three children love the farm, but they have all chosen to live in other parts of the province.

 Farm succession can happen in many ways, but ultimately, we would like to create a model for older farmers who wish to retire in place on their farms while providing an opportunity for new farmers to access land more affordably.
 We would also like this to be a model for people to work well together, and for experienced farmers to be able to share their knowledge and their skills as well as land to promote healthy farms and vibrant communities for the future.
 Please visit The Future of Wildwood Farm to learn more about our vision.

-If this interests you, please visit our Farm Residency page.
+If this interests you, please visit our Join the Wildwood Team page.